kanej/kanej-assignment/README.md

 ## Development

-This is a node.js based project that uses docker to run local services (e.g. ipfs).
+This is a node.js based project that uses docker to run local services (e.g. ipfs and postgres).

 ### Setup